-The LS command sets the aperture scaling.
-This command can be used multiple times in a file.
-The current scaling applies to all subsequent apertures used until changed by another LS command.
+parameter.
+This command can be used multiple times in a file. until changed by another LS command.

-The scaling defines the scale factor applied to apertures.
+The scaling defines the scale factor applied apertures.
 The current aperture is scaled from its origin (which may not be its geometric center); in other words the origin remains in the same position, whatever the scaling.
-The scaling is performed on the original aperture as defined in the aperture dictionary, it is not cumulative.